Stormotion-Mobile/react-native-push-notifications-setup/README.md

 - `useInitNotifications` - a hook to initialize & sync notifications with phone settings.
 It helps to manage notifications when they are received in the background mode (open the notification).
   Params:

-  - `initProps` - an object to manage notifications that were received in the background mode. `onNotification` - a function to handle the notification when it is received or opened. `removeAllDeliveredNotifications` - should delete all notifications from Notification Center or not.
+  - `initProps` - an object to manage notifications that were received in the background mode.
+    - `onNotification` - a function to handle the notification when it is received or opened.
+    - `removeAllDeliveredNotifications` - a boolean parameter that tells the app whether it should delete all notifications from Notification Center or not.
   - `deviceTokenCallbacks` - an object with callback functions to manage device tokens on saving and deleting.

-- `usePushNotifications` - a hook that return an object of functions that enable/disable push notifications.
+- `usePushNotifications` - a hook that returns an object of functions to enable/disable push notifications.
   Params:
   - `deviceTokenCallbacks` - an object with callback functions to manage device tokens on saving and deleting.